SteveDoyle2/pyNastran/pyNastran/bdf/dev_vectorized/readme.txt

          o Why C?
 (Crash on Failure)
            o doesn't fail unless a bug is specifically encountered
            + allows for incomplete models
-           - requires checks in more place,
+           - requires checks in more places,
            + which probably should exist anyways
            - checks are inevitably incomplete and poor error messages will result o Why D?
 (Validate Inputs + Crash Flag)